smclacke/CPP/notes/notes.md

 **PURE VIRTUAL / ABSTRACT CLASSES WOOOHOOOOOOO** **PURE VIRTUAL / ABSTRACT CLASSES WOOOHOOOOOOO**

-- a class is abstract if it hsa at least one put virtual function
+- a class is abstract if it has at least one pure virtual function
 - a function WITHOUT a definition

 - sometimes, implementation of all functions cannot be provided in a base class because we don't know the implemention...